Eleanor Roosevelt, former First Lady once said:

-If you two don’t agree on a vision one of you sees. . .it’s a spiritual house divided against itself.
+If you’re one person and you don’t agree. . .it’s a spiritual house divided against itself.

 “For this cause shall a man leave his father and mother, and shall be joined unto his wife, and they two shall be one flesh.”